sbraun92/thesisSB/README.md

 Straße des 17.
 Juni 135
 10623 Berlin

-# Source code repository of the Master thesis by Söhnke Braun
+## Source code repository
-This repository contains the source code of the master thesis of Söhnke Braun.
+This repository contains the source code of the master thesis by Söhnke Braun.

 Detailed citations and references to the work of others may be found in the biblography of the corresponding thesis.

-# Abstract
+## Abstract
 TODO

-# How to use
+## How to use
 1. Install the latest anaconda distribution for python 3.7.0 from https://www.anaconda.com/distribution/

 2. Clone or copy the repository to your machine